-As Abraham stood with his servants and Isaac at the base of the mountain, Abraham’s humanity must have been shreaking, “NO!
+As Abraham stood with Isaac and his servants at the base of the mountain, Abraham’s humanity must have been screaming, “NO!
 Don’t do this!
 You’re misinterpreting what God is telling you!
 God is wrong!
 This is impossible!
 You can’t do this to your son!”
 But miraculously, Abraham trusted God.
-God told Abraham that he would use Isaac to continue His entire redemptive plan of history.
+God told Abraham that he would use Isaac to continue his entire redemptive plan of history.

-Unfortunately, all too often, our flesh-laiden idols prevent us from ever setting foot on the trail.
-It comes through in a desire to do nothing but preserve what we are comfortable with rather than press forward and grow.
-It’s about our purpose, our plan, not God’s.
+Unfortunately, all too often, our flesh-laden idols prevent us from ever setting foot on the trail.
+It comes through in a desire to do nothing but preserve what we are comfortable with, rather than press forward and grow.
+It’s about our purpose and our plan—not God’s.

-God’s call for Abraham to sacrifice Isaac was saturated in His purpose for His glory to be seen by the world.
+God’s call for Abraham to sacrifice Isaac was saturated in his purpose for his glory to be seen by the world.
 God fulfilled that purpose, and Abraham’s response was exactly what it should have been after God stopped him.
 Worship.
-What’s remarkable, is that worshipping God as He deserves is what He sets us free to do each time we make the impossible climb.
+What’s remarkable is that worshiping God as he deserves is what he has set us free in Christ to do each time we make the impossible climb.